FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 ### Setting up the development environment

-We have had a first glance of our application using the Expo's browser view.
+We have had a first glance of our application using Expo's browser view.
 Although the browser view is quite usable, it is still a quite poor simulation of the native environment.
 Let's have a look at the alternatives we have regarding the development environment.

 Android and iOS devices such as tablets and phones can be emulated in computers using specific <i>emulators</i>.
 This is very useful for developing native applications. macOS users can use both Android and iOS emulators with their computers.
 Users of other operating systems such as Linux or Windows have to settle for Android emulators.
 Next, depending on your operating system, follow one of these instructions on setting up an emulator:

 - [Set up Android emulator with Android Studio](https://docs.expo.io/versions/v37.0.0/workflow/android-studio-emulator/) (any operating system)
 - [Set up iOS simulator with Xcode](https://docs.expo.io/versions/v37.0.0/workflow/ios-simulator/) (macOS operating system)

 After you have set up the emulator and it is running, start the Expo development tools as we did before, by running <em>npm start</em>.
-Depending on the emulator you are running either click the <i>Run on Android device/emulator</i> or <i>Run on iOS simulator</i> link.
+Depending on the emulator you are running, either click the <i>Run on Android device/emulator</i> or <i>Run on iOS simulator</i> link.
 After clicking the link, Expo should connect to the emulator and you should eventually see the application in your emulator.
 Be patient, this might take a while.

-In addition to emulators, there is one extremely useful way to develop React Native applications with Expo, the Expo mobile app.
-With the Expo mobile app you can preview your application using your actual mobile device, which provides a bit more concrete development experience compared to emulators.
-To get started, install the Expo mobile app by following the instructions in the [Expo's documentation](https://docs.expo.io/get-started/installation/#2-expo-go-app-for-ios-and).
+In addition to emulators, there is one extremely useful way to develop React Native applications with Expo: the Expo mobile app.
+With the Expo mobile app, you can preview your application using your actual mobile device, which provides a slightly more concrete development experience compared to emulators.
+To get started, install the Expo mobile app by following the instructions in [Expo's documentation](https://docs.expo.io/get-started/installation/#2-expo-go-app-for-ios-and).
 Note that the Expo mobile app can only open your application if your mobile device is connected to <i>the same local network</i> (e.g. connected to the same Wi-Fi network) as the computer you are using for development.

 When the Expo mobile app has finished installing, open it up.
-Next, if the Expo development tools is not already running, start it by running <em>npm start</em>.
-In the bottom left corner of the development tools, you should be able to see a QR code.
+Next, if the Expo development tools are not already running, start them by running <em>npm start</em>.
+In the bottom-left corner of the development tools, you should be able to see a QR code.
 Within the Expo mobile app, press <i>Scan QR Code</i> and scan the QR code displayed in the development tools.
-The Expo mobile app should start building the JavaScript bundle and after it is finished you should be able to see your application.
+The Expo mobile app should start building the JavaScript bundle and, after it is finished, you should be able to see your application.
 Now, every time you want to reopen your application in the Expo mobile app, you should be able to access the application without scanning the QR code by pressing it in the <i>Recently opened</i> list in the <i>Projects</i> view.

 </div>